 After the Eid prayer, Muslims usually scatter to visit various family and friends, give gifts (especially to children), and make phone calls to distant relatives to give well-wishes for the holiday.
 These activities traditionally continue for three days.
 In most Muslim countries, the entire 3-day period is an official government/school holiday.

 Information provided by http://islam.about.com/od/ramadan/f/eid_fitr.htm

-During Eid al-Adha, Muslims with the financial means to do so can sacrifice an animal such as a sheep, goat or cow.
+For Eid al-Adha, Muslims buy new clothes, exchange gifts and visit family, friends and neighbors.
+At dawn on the day itself, believers gather at the mosque and recite the Takbir (declaration of faith), along with the Salat al-Eid, a communal prayer also said on Eid al-Fitr.
+Muslims with the financial means to do so can sacrifice an animal such as a sheep, goat or cow.
 They are supposed to eat one-third of the meat, share one-third with friends or neighbors and donate one-third to the needy.
-They also buy new clothes, exchange gifts and visit family, friends and neighbors.